AlloSphere-Research-Group/allotemplate/README.md

 ## How to compile / run
 src folder contains the initial test code you can replace.

-edit CMakeLists.txt and run.sh to match your code.
+Edit CMakeLists.txt and run.sh to match your code.

 On a bash shell:

     ./configure.sh

-this will execute cmake on the project
+This will execute cmake on the project

     ./run.sh

-this will compile the project, and run the binary if compilation is successful.
+This will compile the project, and run the binary if compilation is successful.

+## How to perform a distclean
-if you need to delete the distribution,
+If you need to delete the distribution,

     ./distclean.sh

-should recursively clean all the build directories of the project
+should recursively clean all the build directories of the project including those of allolib and its submodules.